-They have just repetitively loaded their body with sugars (glucose) that are overwhelming the insulin response.
+The body is consuming lots of sugars (glucose) that are overwhelming the insulin (to take care of the extra glucose).
 They may experience mood changes or crashing throughout the day after the sugar high has worn off.
-Their hunger will not be satiated and will crave even more sugar.
-Health effects are bound to occur sooner rather than later.
+Their hunger will not be satisfied and they may crave even more sugar.

 Gluten Free Foods

 You may be surprised to know that even your packaged, processed gluten-free foods are full of simple carbohydrates.
-Just because they are gluten free does not mean they are healthy.
+Just because they are “gluten free” does not mean they are healthy.
 If you are truly eating gluten free, you should stick with vegetables and fruits and avoid those boxed products that are equally bad for you.
-Over consuming rice flour, potato flour, cornstarch, and tapioca starch, for example, can spike blood glucose as well, leading to all the same problems.
+Over consuming rice flour, potato flour, cornstarch, and tapioca starch, for example, can spike blood glucose.
+There’s many preservatives in these products as well.

 This is the most basic way to explain long term what can happen: